ussian/Arch-Linux-Notes/Arch-Base-Install-+-Grub-(BIOS).md

 ### Pre reading notes

- Notes completed xx-xx-xxxx
+ Notes completed 03-06-2017
- Last update xx-xx-xxxx
+ Last update 03-06-2017

-To print this file in a descent format, click the "Raw" button in the top right corner of this box.
+To print this file in a decent format, click the "Raw" button in the top right corner of this box.
 Disclaimer: Im no way a Linux or Arch Linux pro user, ive just written down what i did to make it work for me.